 In this post we’ll give you tips on building graph visualization tools that as many people can benefit from as possible.
 We’ll also introduce you to the keyboard shortcuts for KeyLines, our graph visualization toolkit.

 Identifying the needs of your users is the first step in any application development process, and accessibility must be a key consideration.
 It should feed into early design phases, making accessibility a feature of, not an add-on to, the final product.

 It makes clear business sense to focus on inclusivity.
 An up-front design that’s aimed at a diverse set of users, including those with impairments or limiting long-term illness (LLTI), will appeal to a broader market.
 Also, accessibility features aren’t just for users with impairments.
-For example, experienced users like using keyboard shortcuts because it helps them perform tasks more quickly.
+Experienced users prefer keyboard shortcuts because it helps them perform tasks more quickly.

 Accessibility gives you an opportunity to set standards and perform better than your competitors.

 Let’s look at a few ways you can make your graph visualization tools more accessible.

 Using a keyboard instead of a mouse